Rise and shine!

 Between Us

 The inspired creation of Jamie and Jesse Friedberg, twin sisters and self-taught chefs, Between Us is a quiet and stylish sanctuary at the top of busy Bree Street.
-Aesthetically immaculate, with art on the walls, beautiful flower arrangements and an air of informal rustic-chic, it’s a peaceful ambience for a working breakfast or brunch with friends.
-Besides a suitable array of egg dishes (frittata, sunny-side-up, scrambled or muddled), they offer three enticing ways with porridge (creatively working with rhubarb, plum or stone fruit), plus avo on rye or polenta pancakes and, of course, excellent coffee.
+Aesthetically immaculate, full of art on the walls, beautiful flower arrangements and an air of informal rustic-chic, it’s a peaceful ambience for a working breakfast or brunch with friends.
+Besides a suitable array of egg dishes (frittata, sunny-side-up, scrambled or muddled) to which you can add Frankie Fenner sausage, prosciutto di Parma or avocado, they offer three enticing ways with porridge (creatively working with rhubarb, plum or stone fruit), plus activated granola, avo on rye, or polenta pancakes and, of course, excellent coffee.
 There are several two-seater outdoor tables on the narrow verandah above the street with Table Mountain views.

 Breakfast served Monday – Saturday, 8am – 12pm